How to Say "The villager is whispering in the stone bridge" in Korean | -고 있어요 Grammar

 What does "The villager is whispering in the stone bridge" mean in Korean?

-The Korean sentence "마을 사람이 돌다리에서 속삭이고 있어요." translates to "The villager is whispering in the stone bridge." in English. "마을 사람이 돌다리에서 속삭이고 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "마을 사람이 돌다리에서 속삭이고 있어요." translates to "The villager is whispering in the stone bridge." in English.
+Korean learners love sentences like "마을 사람이 돌다리에서 속삭이고 있어요." because they are practical and memorable.
+Meaning "the villager is whispering in the stone bridge", it teaches core vocabulary and grammar in a single, elegant package.

 Pronunciation guide: maeul sarami doldarieseo soksakigo iteoyo.